|Nutrition Facts (per serving)|

-- For the Marinade:
+For the Marinade:

-- 1 tablespoon soy sauce
+1 tablespoon soy sauce

-- 1 tablespoon
+1 tablespoon fish sauce

-- 1 tablespoon brown sugar
+1 tablespoon brown sugar

-- 2 tablespoons lime juice
+2 tablespoons lime juice

 For the Stir-Fry:

 In a bowl, combine oyster sauce, soy sauce, fish sauce, brown sugar, garlic, lime juice, and chili pepper.
 Stir until the sugar has dissolved.

-- Place shrimp in the marinade and stir well to coat.
+Place shrimp in the marinade and stir well to coat.

-- Stir-fry for 2 to 3 minutes, or until the shrimp are plump and pink.
+Stir-fry for 2 to 3 minutes or until the shrimp are plump and pink.
 They will also be lightly browned from the sauce.
 Avoid overcooking or the shrimp will turn rubbery.

 Test the sauce for taste and adjust as needed to achieve a salty-sweet balance.
 Add more sugar if it's too sour.
 If it's too salty or sweet, add more lime juice.

-Two Ways to Serve
+Ways to Serve

 This shrimp stir-fry works perfectly as either a light entree for two people or an appetizer for a group.
 Either way, it can be plated to make a great presentation.

 For a dinner or lunch entree: Simply slide the shrimp onto a serving platter and sprinkle with coriander, plus an extra fresh chili (if using).
-Add lemon or lime wedges to the side, and serve with rice or a crusty French loaf of bread.
+Add lemon or lime wedges to the side and serve with rice or a crusty French loaf of bread.